theandrew168/sbs-website/content/posts/a-multi-platform-modern-opengl-demo-with-sdl2.md

 I have come back to his post countless times over the years when looking for guidance on how to build any cross-platform C program.

 In Chris' version of this demo he makes use of [GLFW3](https://www.glfw.org/) for the window and input handling and uses [gl3w](https://github.com/skaslev/gl3w) for loading OpenGL functions.
-I have used GLFW3 in the past but tend to prefer [SDL2](https://www.libsdl.org/) for its [wealth of features](https://wiki.libsdl.org/Introduction) and [polling-based event model](https://wiki.libsdl.org/SDL_PollEvent).
+I have used GLFW3 in the past, but tend to prefer [SDL2](https://www.libsdl.org/) for its [wealth of features](https://wiki.libsdl.org/Introduction) and [polling-based event model](https://wiki.libsdl.org/SDL_PollEvent).
 Therefore, in my version, I wanted to use SDL2 for the window and input handling and load the OpenGL functions myself.
 Loading OpenGL functions is a fiddly, quirky topic that deserves its own blog post.
 However, it doesn't require too much code once the nuances are understood.